publicissapient-france/magritte/python/README.md

 # Configure category & architecture

 Configure the category and model architecure you want to use:

 ```
 CATEGORY="fruits"
 ARCHITECTURE="mobilenet_1.0_224_quantized"
 ```

-# Transfer learning
+# Transfer learning: retrain the model

-Retrain model with `MobileNet_v1_1.0_224`, you can launch following script in a terminal from the root of this folder:
+Retrain model with your chosen architecture, launch following script to retrain the model for the chosen category:

 ```
 $ ./magritte_retrain.sh